goldEli/blog/React.md

 ### Uncontrolled Component

-Most of times it is recommended to use controlled component, but there is a alternative approach called uncontrolled component to handle form data for this by using `Ref`.
-In controlled component, `Ref` used to access form value directly form the DOM instead of event henders.
+Most of times it is recommended to use a controlled component, but there is an alternative approach called uncontrolled component to handle form data for this by using `Ref`.
+In controlled component, `Ref` used to access form value directly from the DOM instead of event hendles.

 Here is an example.
 We create the same form with `Ref` instead of using React state.
 Wo define `Ref` with `React.createRef` and pass that input form and accessing form value directly from the DOM in `hanldeSubmit` method.